 Alvin Leung is no stranger to London.
 Born in the city before moving to Toronto as a child, he studied here, gaining a degree in environmental science.
-It is no surprise then, that the self-named Demon Chef has decided to set up shop here, too.
-Alvin’s second restaurant, Bo London, opens this winter in Mill Street, Mayfair.
+It is no surprise then, that the self-named Demon Chef chose to set up shop here, too with Alvin’s second restaurant, Bo London in Mill Street, Mayfair.

 “Right now, London is one of the eating capitals of the world.
 The S.Pellegrino World’s 50 Best originates in London and you have a lot of talented chefs wanting to move here.
 It was very natural for me to open a restaurant in London.

 “Not only the food, but the fashion and the music.
 There is a lot of creative energy in London and I want to absorb as much of that as I can.”

 Taking almost four years to plan, Bo London is similar to Bo Innovation, with Leung reportedly having spent a cool £1 million on the site and interior fit out.
 “The DNA, the way I cook and my philosophy will be the same [as Bo Innovation], but the dishes are different.